dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/use-in-framework.md

 ---
 layout: default-layout
-title: v10.2.10 User Guide - Dynamsoft Barcode Reader JavaScript Edition
+title: v10.2.10 User Guide - Use DBR-JS in Framework
-description: This is the user guide of Dynamsoft Barcode Reader JavaScript SDK.
+description: This is the user guide of Using Dynamsoft Barcode Reader JavaScript SDK in Framework.
 keywords: user guide, javascript, js
 breadcrumbText: User Guide
 noTitleIndex: true